Steps (pop group): 2012–2016: Light Up the World and hiatus

 It was announced that the group would release their own fragrance called Guilty Pleasure in a disco ball-styled bottle.
 It was put out to stores on 1 November 2012.
 They also brought out an official calendar for 2013.
 It was released on 15 October 2012.
-On 13 October 2012, Steps without H appeared on BBC Radio 2 with Graham Norton.
+On 13 October 2012, Steps without Watkins appeared on BBC Radio 2 with Graham Norton.
 Their new single "Light Up the World" aired for the very first time.
 They announced that it would be released on 22 October 2012.

 Following their sell-out arena tour, the group performed a number of summer shows and public appearances.
 At the end of June, Tozer confirmed on Twitter that there would be more from the group after their summer shows.
-In August, H posted a picture on Twitter confirming the group were in the studio recording.
+In August, Watkins posted a picture on Twitter confirming the group were in the studio recording.
 In September, it was confirmed that a new album, titled Light Up the World, would be released by the end of the year, consisting of Christmas songs.
 On 12 November 2012, Steps released Light Up the World, their fourth studio album, which consisted of Christmas songs.
 The lead single from the album, "Light Up the World", was released on 22 October 2012.
 The group also embarked on a six-date Christmas tour entitled Christmas with Steps in November 2012 through December 2012.
-In an interview with Metro, H confirmed that there could be two new fragrances for 2013, following the success of Guilty Pleasure.
-In an interview with Digital Spy, H also confirmed that he would like Rylan Clark to be a support act on their next tour.
+In an interview with Metro, Watkins confirmed that there could be two new fragrances for 2013, following the success of Guilty Pleasure.
+In an interview with Digital Spy, Watkins also confirmed that he would like Rylan Clark to be a support act on their next tour.
 Tozer appeared on Loose Women in February 2013 and when asked about the future of the band she commented saying that they would soon be meeting and discussing what to do next.
-In March 2013, H announced on Twitter that he and the rest of Steps were having a meeting.
+In March 2013, Watkins announced on Twitter that he and the rest of Steps were having a meeting.